JetBrains/jetbrains_guide/README.md

 you can't put it in the tutorial step folder.
 Gatsby will think that's a page in the site.*

-# Workflow

-Normal GitHub workflow:

-- Report issues in the issue tracker

-- Contribute via forks and PRs

-# TODO
+# Development

-Things to document.

-- Mark as excluded: .cache, .firebase, deploy, public
+- In the IDE, mark these directories as excluded: `.cache`, `.firebase`, `public`

-- Explain the need for both deploy and public

-- How I do my running (npm scripts, pin tab)

-- Make symlinks in sites/goland-guide for public directory (if building)
+- The fastest way to run things: open the top-level `package.json` and click the green play button beside the script you are interested in

+- I also pin some of those run tabs, to switch between them quickly